Understanding student engagement

 Keywords:Engagement, Authentic Learning, Learning Theories

-Unity College is an ecumenical P-12 school, managed by Brisbane Catholic Education, drawing on the faith practices of the Catholic and Uniting Churches, based in Caloundra, Queensland.
+The College at which this investigation was completed is a suburban P-12 school, managed by Brisbane Catholic Education, Queensland, Australia.
 While it is a fee-paying private school, the fees are relatively low, and is non-selective in terms of the academic ability of students.
 It offers a broad curriculum offering that is similar to the local state high schools in the same catchment area.IMPROVING PHYSICS ENROLMENTS AND RESULTS

 A key element in the success has been applying an understanding of student engagement, as described in a model of engagement by Philip Schlechty (2011).
 In Schlechty’s work, engagement is described as a spectrum with 5 distinct levels, measured against two dimensions of Attention and Commitment.